-In 2021, Mkhasibe participated in Boundless Space…the Possibilities of Burning Man, auction at Sotheby’s in New York and the Amref Health Africa Artball, curated by Atim Anette Oton of Calabar Gallery in Harlem, New York.
+In 2021, Mkhasibe participated in Boundless Space…the Possibilities of Burning Man, auction at Sotheby’s in New York (co-produced by David Korins) and the Amref Health Africa Artball, curated by Atim Anette Oton of Calabar Gallery, Harlem, New York.
 Earlier that year, Mkhasibe also participated Call to Action, an Instagram auction by Art for Action in support of the Domino Foundation in aid of civil unrest relief.
-Mkhasibe exhibited in Synesthesia in Africa: Discovery, Awareness, Research and Outreach, a virtual symposium and group exhibition of international artists and designers, hosted by the Synesthesia Society of Africa.
-The symposium was supported by the University of Concordia in Canada and the International Association of Synaesthetes, Artists and Scientists, based in America.
+Mkhasibe exhibited in Synesthesia in Africa: Discovery, Awareness, Research and Outreach, a virtual symposium and group exhibition of international artists and designers, hosted by the Synesthesia Society of Africa (SSOA).
+The symposium was supported by the University of Concordia in Canada and the International Association of Synaesthetes, Artists and Scientists.

 Mkhasibe collaborated remotely with printmaker and bookbinder, Elize de Beer of Ireland-based Bookward Bound Bindery, on an limited edition artwork titled, Holding Space for Creativity.
 The artwork consists of an illustrated cover and hand-painted spine guards by Mkhasibe and de Beer handbound the 128 unlined, Munken Pure pages and cover with a three thread coptic stitching.

 In 2020, Mkhasibe collaborated with award-winning, environmentally friendly, bespoke wallpaper studio, Robin Sprong Wallpapers, to create her artist series and fine art prints available from robinsprong.com, with global printing and installation agents.